 Mental Health Assistance.
-Those services and activities that assist the primary and secondary victims of crime in understanding the dynamics of victimization and in stabilizing their lives after a victimization such as counseling, group treatment, and therapy.
+Those services and activities that assist the primary and secondary victims of crime in understanding the dynamics of victimization and in stabilizing their lives after victimization such as counseling, group treatment, and therapy.
 "Therapy" refers to intensive professional psychological/psychiatric treatment for individuals, couples, and family members related to counseling to provide emotional support in crises arising from the occurrence of crime.
 This includes the evaluation of mental health needs, as well as the actual delivery of psychotherapy.

-Assistance with Participation in Criminal Justice Proceedings.
+5% Funds (Local Add-On Fines) Guidelines for Certification of Programs and Reporting Assistance with Participation in Criminal Justice Proceedings.
 In addition to the cost of emergency legal services noted above in section a.
 "Immediate Health and Safety", there are other costs associated with helping victims participate in the criminal justice system that also are allowable.
 These services may include advocacy on behalf of crime victims; accompaniment to criminal justice offices and court; transportation to court; child care or respite care to enable a victim to attend court; notification of victims regarding trial dates, case disposition information, and parole consideration procedures; and assistance with victim impact statements.
 Most, but not all, of the victim assistance services listed under A above fall into this category as designated by VOCA.